quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS_MAX_CONCURRENT_STREAMS:
 : QUIC controls the largest open Stream ID as part of its flow control logic.
-  Specifying SETTINGS_MAX_CONCURRENT_STREAMS in the SETTINGS frame is an error.
+  Specifying SETTINGS_MAX_CONCURRENT_STREAMS in HTTP/3 settings is an error.

 SETTINGS_INITIAL_WINDOW_SIZE:
 : QUIC requires both stream and connection flow control window sizes to be specified in the initial transport handshake.
-Specifying SETTINGS_INITIAL_WINDOW_SIZE in the SETTINGS frame is an error.
+Specifying SETTINGS_INITIAL_WINDOW_SIZE in HTTP/3 settings is an error.

 SETTINGS_MAX_FRAME_SIZE:
 : This setting has no equivalent in HTTP/3.
-Specifying it in the SETTINGS frame is an error.
+Specifying it in HTTP/3 settings is an error.

 SETTINGS_MAX_HEADER_LIST_SIZE:
 : See {{settings-parameters}}.